Anyass3/aQuery/README.md

 ##### or
 `const {Aq, $, $new, $el} = require("abquery")`

-### NOTE: for some hide and show features you have to run this:
+### NOTE: for some hide and show animation features you have to run this:
 this is only for npm, for the cdn no need `Aq.init_style_defaults()`